Turriplicifer australis

 Turriplicifer australis is a species of sea snail, a marine gastropod mollusk, in the family Costellariidae, the ribbed miters.

 Description

 The length of the shell attains 37.7 mm.

 The smooth shell is polished.
 It is brown, with a broad yellowish band stained with chestnut.

+The shell is turreted, with dark brown bands and cinnamon-spotted white bands.

 Distribution

 This marine species is endemic to Australia: South Australia, Tasmania, Victoria, Western Australia.